 As a member of the Education and the Workforce Committee, I have joined with my colleagues to advance legislation that will strengthen our education system; improve workforce training opportunities; and protect workers’ rights.
 We must move forward in all of these areas to keep the American economy competitive in the 21st Century.

-My highest priority in Congress is advancing policies that encourage economic growth and job creation.
-I applaud President Trump for his willingness to advocate for American interests abroad, and look forward to working with him to grow our economy.
-One way we can do this is by opening new markets for American goods and services abroad through the expansion of free and fair trade.
-According to the U.S. Chamber of Commerce, more than 126,000 Tennessee jobs— and 12,925 jobs in the First District—are directly supported by exports.
-By advancing free and fair trade, we can reduce or eliminate barriers created by our trade partners, leveling the playing field for American businesses, farmers and workers.
-With 95 percent of the world's consumers living beyond our borders, there are tremendous growth opportunities to sell American products abroad.
+My highest priority in Congress is advancing policies that encourage economic growth and promote job creation.
+I applaud President Trump for his willingness to advocate for American interests abroad and will continue working with him to grow our economy.
+One way we can do this is by opening new markets for American goods and services across the world through the expansion of free and fair trade.
+According to the U.S. Chamber of Commerce, more than 126,000 Tennessee jobs – and 12,925 jobs in the First District – are directly supported by exports.
+By advancing free and fair trade, we can reduce or eliminate barriers created by our trade partners thereby leveling the playing field for American businesses, farmers and workers.
+With 95 percent of the world's consumers living beyond our borders, there are tremendous growth opportunities to sell American products in current and new markets.